Marriott Edgar: Monologues

 Holloway was already enjoying some success with the monologue format, with such classics as Sam, Pick Oop Tha' Musket.
 Edgar asked him if he had heard a story about a couple who had taken their son to the zoo, only to see the lad eaten by a lion.
 Holloway had indeed heard the story, and shortly afterwards Edgar supplied him with a script.
 The Lion and Albert became one of Holloway's most popular pieces, one of many he recorded beginning in 1930.
 The lion of the poem is named "Wallace", which was the name of the first African lion to be bred in Britain, living from 1812 until 1838, and his name became a popular one for lions.
+The taxidermied remains of Wallace are on display at the Saffron Walden Museum in Essex.
 Edgar gave the poem the title The Lion and Albert, but some later performances and re-publications used the form Albert and the Lion.
 A pub on Blackpool Promenade also uses the latter form.